MGhareeb32/gan-tara/README.md

-ML experimentation with Arabic poetry.
+Dataset for ML experimentation with Arabic poetry.

 ## Dataset
 This dataset was scraped from https://www.aldiwan.net/ on 2019/12/22.